jakebutler/content-style-guide/README.md

 ###A###

+**Acronyms and Abbreviations**

-• Acronyms and Abbreviations - neither require periods after each letter *(Examples: SCUBA, MGH)* Avoid using them in the title or subtitle.
+Neither require periods after each letter *(Examples: SCUBA, MGH)* Avoid using them in the title or subtitle.

-• Addresses -
+**Addresses**

-(1) spell out Road, Street, Boulevard, Lane, etc.
+* spell out Road, Street, Boulevard, Lane, etc.
+* spell out the direction of a street name *(Example: 125 South Walnut Street)*
-(2) never abbreviate the name of any city, except for St. *(Examples: St. Louis, St. Paul)* (3) unless it's within a mailing address, never abbreviate the name of a state *(Example: Our home office is located in Massachusetts.)*
+* never abbreviate the name of any city, except for St. *(Examples: St. Louis, St. Paul)*
+* unless it's within a mailing address, never abbreviate the name of a state *(Example: Our home office is located in Massachusetts.)*

+**Apostrophes**

-• Apostrophes - don't use them to make something plural *(Examples: 1980s, ABCs)*
+Don't use them to make something plural. *(Examples: 1980s, ABCs)*

 ###B###

+**Bullets**

-• Bullets - Use them to make a long, multiclause sentence easier to read.
+Use them to make a long, multiclause sentence easier to read.
 Precede the bullets with a word that is common to all the bullets.
 Follow that word with a colon.
 If the bulleted list involves complete sentences, capitalize and punctuate each item.

 _Example:_